 Assign descriptive file names

-File names should reflect the contents of the file and uniquely identify the data file.
-File names may contain information such as project acronym, study title, location, investigator, year(s) of study, data type, version number, and file type.
+File names should reflect the file contents and must uniquely identify the data enclosed.
+File names can include information such as a project acronym, study title, location, investigator, year of the study, data type, version number, and file type.
 File names should contain only lower-case letters, numbers, hyphens, and underscores, and no spaces or special characters.
 This will allow for easy management by various data systems and decrease software and platform dependency.
 Similar logic is useful when designing directory-naming schemes.

 Document your data